 There are affiliate links* in this post.
 Read my Terms and Conditions Page to learn more.

 What is Deep Conditioning?

-Deep conditioning is conditioning with a product that is heavier or more moisturizing than regular conditioner.
-Deep conditioners contain ingredients like butters, oils, proteins, and nutrients to repair, moisturize, nourish, and soften your hair.
+Deep conditioning is conditioning with a product that is heavier or more nourishing than regular conditioner.
+Deep conditioners contain ingredients like butters, oils, proteins, and nutrients to repair, nourish, and soften your hair.
 These deep conditioning ingredients are meant for occasional use.
-Usually they work the best with heat to help drive in the moisture.
+Usually they work the best with heat to help drive in the nourishment.

 Adding deep conditioning to your hair maintenance routine will improve the overall health of your gray hair.
 If you are transitioning to gray, deep conditioning is a game changer for the hair that is dyed and damaged from being processed.
 If you have curly hair, deep conditioning is a must do, in my opinion.

 Make it a spa day, clarify first, then deep condition.

 How often do you deep condition?